dCache/dcache-book2/config-hopping.md

 -   If a dataset has been written into DCACHE it might become necessary to have this file replicated instantly.
 The reasons can be, to either have a second, safe copy, or to make sure that clients don't access the file for reading on the write pools.

-File Hopping on arrival from outside DCACHE
+FILE HOPPING ON ARRIVAL FROM OUTSIDE DCACHE
 ===========================================

 File Hopping on arrival is a term, denoting the possibility of initiating a pool to pool transfer as the result of a file successfully arriving on a pool from some external client.
 Files restored from HSM or arriving on a pool as the result of a pool to pool transfer will not yet be forwarded.

-Forwarding of incoming files can be enabled by setting the `pool.destination.replicate` property in the `PATH-ODE-ED/dcache.conf` file or per pool in the layout file.
-It can be set to `on`, `PoolManager` or `HoppingManager`, where `on` does the same as `PoolManager`.
+Forwarding of incoming files can be enabled by setting the pool.destination.replicate property in the /etc/dcache/dcache.conf file or per pool in the layout file.
+It can be set to on, PoolManager or HoppingManager, where on does the same as PoolManager.

-The pool is requested to send a `replicateFile` message to either the CELL-POOLMNGR or to the CELL-HOPMNGR, if available.
+The pool is requested to send a replicateFile message to either the PoolManager or to the HoppingManager, if available.
 The different approaches are briefly described below and in more detail in the subsequent sections.

 -   The `replicateFile` message is sent to the CELL-POOLMNGR.
 This happens for all files arriving at that pool from outside (no restore or p2p).
 No intermediate CELL-HOPMNGR is needed.
 The restrictions are